 The pros of long-distance road trips

 The major reason most people like road trips is because of the adventure.
 There is something intrinsically entertaining about hitting the road.
 And the longer the trip the greater the adventure, right?
-However, I would argue that there are much more important reasons to consider.
+However, I would argue that there are many more important reasons to consider.

 For example, the car is an awesome place to have deep conversations.
 You are in an unfamiliar setting, you have to sit with the same people for hours on end and you cannot escape.
 So with the time going by you will inevitably hit those subjects that scratch a bit deeper.
 With them, you get to know your friends better, but also yourself.

 In fact, traveling is good for your mental health in general.
 Through it, you subconsciously detach from the things that stress you out at home or work.
 In that sense, it is liberating.
-However, if you want to reap these benefits, the trip has to be longer indeed.
+However, if you want to reap these benefits, the trip has to be long indeed.
 Perhaps this is one of the reasons why so many people do not even consider shorter road trips as “the real deal”.

 I prefer long-distance trips for another reason as well – you just have more time to take it all in.
 There is nothing more annoying than stumbling upon a breath-taking view just to leave it a couple of minutes later because you are on a short schedule.
 That pretty much defeats the purpose of the trip.